travelester/site-capstone/reflections/reflection5.md

 ## Reflection Questions

-* How was the pacing of the capstone project? (i.e too slow, just right, too fast) The pacing felt just about right for our capacities: we added a few major features each week, and iterated over
+* How was the pacing of the capstone project? (i.e too slow, just right, too fast)
+###### The pacing felt just about right for our capacities: we added a few major features each week, and iterated in this fasion until we had a product we felt could adequately meet any of our users' needs.

 * To what extent did your plan change over the course of development?
 Knowing that you know now, what would you do differently if you were starting over?
+Our plan was mostly condusive to how the project eventually turned out.
+One exception or thing I wou

 * How helpful were the labs and weekly assignments in preparing you to create a capstone project?
 Be specific, what topics do you still have questions about that may or may not have been covered?